-5. Add the sugar, maple syrup and almond milk mixture to the flax egg and beat to combine.
+5. Add the sugar and almond milk and beat to combine.
 Then add beet puree, melted coconut oil, salt and mix.

-6. Add cocoa powder, almond meal, oat flour and gluten free flour blend and beat to combine.
+6. Add cocoa powder and gluten-free flour and beat to combine.
 If the batter appears too thick, add a touch more almond milk, but it should be perfect.
-If too thin, add a little more gluten free flour blend + cocoa powder.
+If too thin, add a little more gluten-free flour blend + cocoa powder.
 It should resemble a thin batter that’s pourable.

 7. Divide batter evenly between muffin tins (should be enough for between 11), filling 3/4 full.

 8. Bake for 29-34 minutes or until puffy and a toothpick inserted into the center comes out clean.

 9. Let rest in the tin for 10-15 minutes, and then remove.
 Let cupcakes cool COMPLETELY on a cooling rack.
 Don’t try to sample early because they need to fully cool or they tend to stick to the wrappers.

 10. FOR FROSTING: Add almond milk to your rinsed out mixing bowl from earlier and microwave for 1 minute.
 (Alternatively, heat in a saucepan until just simmering and then transfer back to mixing bowl.)

 11. Immediately add chocolate to warm milk but don’t touch for 2 minutes so it can melt.